NANO Agent Stack

 Orchestrator

-Coordinates task execution, provider strategy, policy enforcement, and artifact generation.
+Coordinates task execution, provider strategy, policy enforcement, approvals, and artifact generation.

 Departments